lsuxrstudio/xrstudioguides/live-link5/README.md

 ##### `Step 1.`\|`BTS`|:small_blue_diamond:

 Lets get livelink setup to bring in Mocap data from the **OptiTrack**.
 Make sure the motion capture system is turned on, has streaming enabled and has a static mesh tracking the camera on set.
-Go to **Window | Live Link** and add a **OptiTrack Soucce** with default settings.
+Go to **Window | Virtual Production | Live Link** and add a **OptiTrack Soucce** with default settings.
  Press the <kbd>Create</kbd> button.

 ![add opti track to game engine](images/addOptiTrack.png)